jno3/jno3.github.io/writeups/bulldog-1.md

 ![bulldog 3](./images/bulldog-3.png)

-Meaning that i must authenticate (probably happens in the /admin/ directory found by gobuster) in order to access this page.
+Meaning that I must authenticate (probably happens in the /admin/ directory found by gobuster) in order to access this page.

 When viewing the /dev/ page source, I find the following information commented out: